the-shoaib2/SYNAPSE/web/README.md

 3. Run `npm run watch` or `npm run build` to build the extension.
 4. Open the folder in VS Code and press `F5` to launch a new Extension Development Host.

-The extension will open a webview panel with the B.A.B.Y. assistant UI.
+The extension will open a webview panel with the SYNAPSE assistant UI.
 More features coming soon!